psaini2018/JavaRest/README.md

 11. We are using singleton pattern and so if a new implementation of objects is present then minimal modification is required.
 Deployment:
 1. We have implemented Microservices architecture, all the APIs has been deployed to individual AWS cloud environments to have a proper decoupling between them.
-2. Deployed Order Management and Card Management API to AWS Docker Containers using ECS.
+2. Deployed all APIs to AWS Docker Containers using ECS with Load Balancer.
-3. Deployed Sign In / Sign Up and Payment API to AWS in an Auto Scaled EC2 Cluster with Load Balancer.
+3. Deployed all APIs to AWS in an Auto Scaled EC2 Cluster with Load Balancer.

 ### Screen Mockup /WireFrames